Fine dining and chef-driven restaurants

 Poper does not use OAuth, an account login, or a partner API.
 You copy your restaurant page URL from OpenTable, paste it into the Poper builder, and Poper reads the public OpenTable restaurant page to pull the diner reviews and star rating.
 That URL is the only input the widget needs.
 When new reviews land on OpenTable, re-sync from the builder to refresh them.
 Because the widget reads a public page, there is no GuestCenter password to manage and no integration to break.
 This makes the widget simple to set up on a single restaurant site or across a group's restaurant pages: one URL in, a branded review block out, embedded with a single script tag.

 The widget gives you precise control over what shows on each page.
 Set a minimum rating to keep low-star outliers off a high-traffic reservation page, and turn on hide-empty-reviews to drop ratings that have no written text.
 Element visibility toggles let you show or hide the reviewer name, avatar, review date, star rating, OpenTable logo, and the header block independently, so the same reviews can render as a full card on a menu page and as a compact strip on the homepage.
-None of this requires code: every control is in the Poper editor, and custom CSS is available when you need pixel-level control.
+None of this requires code: every control is in the Poper editor, and layout-specific controls is available when you need pixel-level control.

 OpenTable reviews do not replace Yelp, Google Business, or TripAdvisor reviews for a restaurant.
 Many strong restaurant sites stack more than one review source on the same site.
 A common pattern is the Poper OpenTable Reviews widget on the reservation, dining-room, and chef pages where booking intent is highest, the Poper Google Reviews widget in the global footer for local-search visitors, and the Poper Yelp or TripAdvisor widget on the about page.
 Each widget is set up the same way: paste the platform URL, pick a layout, embed.
 Because every Poper review widget shares the same component, the layout controls, filters, and optional schema setting work identically across all of them, so you can build a consistent review experience across the whole restaurant site from one Poper account.